 Although the terms ‘semiconductors’ and ‘chips’ are often used interchangeably, they refer to different things.
 Semiconductors are materials—like silicon—that can conduct electricity under certain conditions.

 Chips, on the other hand, are tiny pieces of technology that contain semiconductor material.
-These chips, also known as integrated circuits, are where the action happens—they’re packed with thousands or even millions of tiny transistors that perform calculations and process data.
+These chips, also known as integrated circuits, are where the action happens—they are packed with thousands or even millions of tiny transistors that perform calculations and process data.

 In short, semiconductors are the materials, and chips are the finished products that harness the power of semiconductors to run your devices.